 - In order to access all the styling tools available in WordPress’ text editor, make sure the ‘Kitchen Sink’ button is clicked on.
 If you only see one row of styling buttons (starting with B (bold) and I (italic) ), then click the right-most button (the Kitchen Sink button) to make visible a 2nd row of styling tools.

-- The pulldown list at the left of the 2nd row of styling tools provides a few simple paragraph styling options, the most widely-used of which will be the Heading styles (Heading 1-6).
+- The pulldown list at the left of the 2nd row of styling tools provides a few simple paragraph styling options, the most widely-used of which will be PARAGRAPH.
+MOST of your page content should be styled as basic Paragraph.
+The second-most applied style will probably be Heading styles (Heading 1-6).
 These are the style choices for internal headlines within your page content.
-In order to follow Google’s best practices guidelines for search optimization, you should avoid using Headline 1 (which is correctly and automatically applied ONLY to your page’s main title — the title you put in first in that one-line box above the content editor).
+In order to follow Google’s best practices for search optimization, you should avoid Headline 1 (which is correctly and automatically applied, by your site’s theme template, ONLY to your page’s main title – the title you put in first in that one-line box above the content editor).
 Internal section headlines should use Headline 2 in general, with Headline 3 for sub-sections, Headline 4 for sub-sub-sections, etc.

 When you’ve got your Page content entered and styled to your liking, click the blue ‘Publish’ button near the top of the right-hand column.